AppsFlyerSDK/AppsFlyerBannerGenerator/readme.md

 # Installation
-AppsFlyer recommends using the minified .js.min and .css.min versions of the banner generator.
+AppsFlyer recommends using the minified .min.js and .min.css versions of the banner generator.

 ### Required files
 * appsflyer-banner.js.min